jeroenjanssens/poor-mans-parallel-pipelines/README.md

 For example:

 - Make many API calls
-- Try various settings a machine learning algorithm
+- Try various settings of a machine learning algorithm
-- Process many data sets
+- Process many log files
-- Distribute click stream to multiple processes
+- Distribute streaming data to multiple processes
 - Get statistics from all your remote instances